sznchanda/arcade-ai/README.md

 can navigate to the [Quickstart](https://docs.arcade.dev/home/quickstart) to learn how to call tools programmatically in Python, Typescript, or HTTP.

-However, if not, you can start building your own tools and use them through Arcade benefitting from all the same features (like auth) that the cloud hosted tools have.
+You can also build your own tools with the SDK and deploy them in one command on Arcade Cloud

 ## Build LLM Tools with Arcade SDK